HohlbeinLab/sSMLMAnalyzer/README.md

 * lone_pair_neighbours - This will require points to have at least N neighbours within the Required Distance
 * lone_pair_distance -  This sets the distance within which the N neighbours must be found
 * visualisation - Set this to show a variety of graphs and histograms displaying the results
+* visualisationZOLA - Set this to visualise using ZOLA.
+This does not properly render the 3D version due to issues with ZOLA
 * hist_binwidth - Sets the width of the distance histograms bins.
 This value is calibrated for a sample in nm.
 * LUT - The LUT to select
 * LUT_start - LUT start (same unit as distance)